nadafarook304-a11y/Barbz-Photobooth/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: HTML5, CSS3, JavaScript (ES6+)
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: None
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: None
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: VS Code, Git, Browser DevTools

 **For Hardware:**
-- Main components: [List main components]
+- Main components: [Computer with an integrated or USB Webcam]
 - Specifications: [Technical specifications]
-- Tools required: [List tools needed]
+- Tools required: [Modern Web Browser (Chrome, Firefox, Edge, or Safari)]

 ---

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
-- Feature 2: [Description]
-- Feature 3: [Description]
-- Feature 4: [Description]
+- Interactive Y2K UI: [A "Barbie-core" aesthetic with glassmorphism, neon gradients, and responsive layouts.]
+- Dynamic Filter System: [Real-time CSS filter application (Glam, Vintage, B&W,Normal,Barbzpink) directly on the camera stream.]
+- Auto-Strip Generation: [Procedural stitching of photos into a 2, 3, or 4-cut physical-style film strip.]
+- Diva Countdown: [A dramatic, animated countdown timer to help users strike the perfect pose.]
+- One-Click Download: [Instant rendering of the final composite image for easy sharing and printing.]

 ---